 Undoubtedly, there is no shortage of sexy K-pop songs out there.
-Whether we’re talking about sultry choreography and imagery in music videos or racy lyrics that would make even Westerners blush, the reality is that sex is everywhere in K-pop, no matter how much you cling to your cutesy and pure groups.
+Whether we’re talking about sultry choreography and imagery in music videos or racy lyrics that would make even Westerners blush and would be perfect to play for NC strippers while they dance.
+The reality is that sex is everywhere in K-pop, no matter how much you cling to your cutesy and pure groups.
 Because even those are pretty hebephilic, to be honest, but that’s another story…

 However, no matter how little clothing a group wears, how lascivious their moves are, how lustful the lyrics are, or just how much sex the idol drips, if the song is a banger — see Stellar’s “Vibrato” or Junsu’s “Intoxication” — it will only be sensual to the sight and not really the rest of your senses.
 And true sensuality is something you feel everywhere.
 So, even if we have yet to watch a K-pop music video with the actual act (U-Kiss, I see you though!), it doesn’t mean that K-pop artists aren’t releasing songs perfect for some baby making.

 So without further ado, here are 10 of the best K-pop songs to do the nasty to.
 Or, you know, just imagine it.
 Or incorporate some X rated movies from sites such as Nu Bay and more in with your K-pop steaminess.

 1. “Sexy Beat” by MBLAQ